 The nexus between economic development and environmental sustainability is a critical aspect of global discourse.
 This paper provides a comprehensive review of the evolving relationship between these two concepts.
 It explores historical perspectives, examining how industrialization, globalization, and policy interventions have shaped this relationship over time.
 The paper discusses key theories, including neo-classical economics, ecological economics, and institutional economics, highlighting their contributions and limitations in addressing environmental challenges.
 Case studies from various countries illustrate successful strategies for balancing economic growth with environmental conservation.
 The analysis emphasizes the importance of understanding the complex interplay between economic and environmental factors to achieve sustainable development goals.

-Key Words: Economic Development, Environmental Sustainability, Neo-classical Economics, Ecological Economics, Institutional economics
+Key Words: Economic Development, Environmental Sustainability, Neo-classical Economics, Ecological Economics, Institutional Economics

 Introduction

 Environmental sustainability and economic development are two interlinked concepts at the forefront of global debate.
-Environmental sustainability entails responsible stewardship of natural resources and ecosystems to ensure their longevity for future generations, whereas economic development focuses on the continuous growth and improvement of a country’s economy to improve the well-being of its citizens.
-Understanding the nexus between economic development and environmental sustainability is vital in developing solutions to alleviate resource constraints and prevent further environmental degradation.
-Climate change, caused by human activities, has emerged as a worldwide catastrophe with major economic repercussions and disruptions (Abbass et al., 2022).
+Ecological sustainability entails responsible stewardship of natural resources and ecosystems to ensure their longevity for future generations.
+In contrast, economic development focuses on the continuous growth and improvement of a country’s economy to improve the well-being of its citizens.
+Understanding the nexus between economic development and environmental sustainability is vital in developing solutions to alleviate resource constraints and prevent further ecological degradation.
+Climate change, caused by human activities, has emerged as a worldwide catastrophe with significant economic repercussions and disruptions (Abbass et al., 2022).
 In this scenario, it becomes crucial to understand how the economic and environmental systems are interdependent, which helps to reduce vulnerabilities and build resilient, sustainable economies that can endure environmental shocks.
-The environment and economy are in conflict primarily because of the rampant industrialization of the economy and the excessive demands placed on the environment in the pursuit of human welfare (Dasgupta, 2001).
-It is impossible for humans to escape this dilemma until the value orientation of human services considers environmental value in addition to economic value, aside from the efforts to resolve these issues through economic growth and governmental control.
-Thus, the relationship between environmental sustainability and economic development is critical in today’s global society, as rapid industrialization, urbanisation, and globalisation have huge ramifications for our environment.
+The environment and economy conflict primarily because of the rampant industrialization of the economy and the excessive demands placed on the environment in the pursuit of human welfare (Dasgupta, 2001).
+Humans cannot escape this dilemma until the value orientation of human services considers environmental value in addition to economic value, beyond efforts to resolve these issues through economic growth and governmental control.
+Thus, the relationship between environmental sustainability and economic development is critical in today’s global society, as rapid industrialization, urbanization, and globalization have enormous ramifications for our environment.

-The relationship between the environment and economic growth has evolved over time, often creating a trade-off between environmental sustainability and economic development.
+The relationship between the environment and economic growth has evolved, often creating a trade-off between environmental sustainability and economic development.
 While the pre-industrial age witnessed peaceful interactions with nature, the Industrial Revolution had severe environmental consequences such as deforestation, industrial pollution, and resource depletion (McNeill, 2001).
 Since the Second World War, industrial expansion has increased pollution and resource consumption, raising global awareness regarding environmental issues.
-The enactment of major environmental legislation, such as the Clean Air and Clean Water Acts in the United States in the second half of the twentieth century emphasised the necessity of integrating economic expansion with environmental conservation (Fowler, 2014).
+The enactment of primary environmental legislation, such as the Clean Air and Clean Water Acts in the United States in the second half of the twentieth century, emphasised the necessity of integrating economic expansion with environmental conservation (Fowler, 2014).
 In the late twentieth century, the concept of sustainable development gained popularity, emphasising the integration of social, economic, and environmental factors.
 As globalisation got underway, economic gains were accompanied by increased environmental challenges, resulting in the necessity for shared responsibility for the health of the global community among various countries and relevant stakeholder groups.
 There has been a growing focus on sustainable practices in recent decades, with corporations and governments incorporating environmental factors into economic decision-making.
-The growing popularity surrounding several strategies has been aimed at recovering economic growth from environmental damage.
+The growing popularity of several strategies has been aimed at recovering economic growth from environmental damage.
 These strategies include the implementation of the circular economy, the adoption of green technologies, and the practice of corporate social responsibility.
 This development indicates an understanding among the international community regarding the need for environmental sustainability, which is closely related to the goal of economic prosperity.